UPDATED: August 5, 2020

 The decision to cancel meetings and events is creating and will continue to result in a significant impact on the local economy and to the workers whose jobs and livelihoods are affected by reductions in these events.
 Over 11,000 people in Boone County directly or indirectly depend on tourism for their job.

 The Columbia CVB team is now back in the office full time.
-The Walton Building will be open to the public under modified hours beginning Monday, June 1.
+The Walton Building will be open to the public under regular hours beginning Monday, August 3rd.
 During this incredibly difficult time for the tourism industry, the CVB is focused on the following:

 - Working closely with our hoteliers and other industry partners to understand the impact the pandemic is having on their business and how the CVB can help.